-- Provide students with knowledge and understanding of the context, core concepts and theories relevant to Quantity Surveyors and Commercial Management in the design, creation and maintenance of a sustainable built environment.
-(Focussing principally on UK construction but including an international perspective) - Develop transferable skills which students will be able to apply both within an academic context and in their professional careers. - Develop cognitive skills which students will be able to apply in reaching professional judgements, solving problems and making decisions. - Develop practical and technical skills relevant to Quantity Surveyors and Commercial Managers, which students will be able to apply in an entrepreneurial and creative way in their professional careers. - Foster an environment in which learning experiences are shared by students on various parallel construction-related courses,-promoting good quality communication and the inter-disciplinary nature of the construction industry. - Encourage self-motivation and independent thought, such that graduates will be confident in challenging established working practices and responding to the future needs of the construction industry and its associated professions. - Promote a culture of intellectual enquiry such that graduates will recognise the importance of lifelong learning for both personal and professional development to become resilient professional leaders and engaged global citizens. - Promote social, ethical and environmental awareness. - Promote a culture of intellectual enquiry such that graduates will recognise the importance of lifelong learning for both personal and professional development. - Integrates current practice in terms of Building Information Management and Modelling, The Government's Construction Strategy and Collaboration and Integration
+- Provide students with knowledge and understanding of the context, core concepts and theories relevant to Building Engineering in the design, creation and maintenance of a sustainable built environment. - Reflects the aim of the Professional Body - Develop transferable skills which students will be able to apply both within an academic context and in their professional careers. - Develop cognitive skills which students will be able to apply in reaching professional judgements, solving problems and making decisions.

+- Develop practical and technical skills relevant to Building Engineering, which students will be able to apply in their professional careers. - Foster an environment in which learning experiences are shared by students on various parallel construction-related courses, thereby promoting the inter-disciplinary nature of the construction industry. - Encourage self-motivation and independent thought, such that graduates will be confident in challenging established working practices and responding to the future needs of the construction industry and its associated professions. - Promote a culture of intellectual enquiry such that graduates will recognise the importance of lifelong learning for both personal and professional development. - Integrates current practice in terms of Building Information Management and Modelling, The Government's Construction Strategy and Collaboration and Integration